Souk Al-Manakh stock market crash

 The Souk Al-Manakh stock market crash was the 1982 stock market crash of Kuwait's unofficial stock market, the Souk Al-Manakh (سوق المناخ).
 The Al-Manakh market was housed in an air-conditioned parking garage in the historic area of Jibla, Kuwait City.
 The market was specialized in highly speculative and unregulated non-Kuwaiti companies.
 At its peak, its market capitalization was the third highest in the world, behind only the U.S. and Japan, and ahead of the U.K. and France.

 Background

 The large oil revenues of the 1970s left many private individuals with substantial funds at their disposal.
-These funds prompted a speculation boom in the official stock market in the mid-1970s that culminated in a small crash in 1977.
+These funds prompted a speculation boom in the official stock market in the mid-1970s that culminated in a crash in 1977.
 The government's response to this crash was to bail out the affected investors and to introduce stricter regulations.
 This response unintentionally contributed to the far larger stock market crash of the 1980s by driving the least risk-averse speculators into the technically illegal alternate market, the Souk Al-Manakh.
 The Souk Al-Manakh had emerged parallel to the official stock market, which was dominated by several older wealthy families who traded, largely among themselves, in very large blocks of stock.
-The Souk Al-Manakh soon became the market for the new investor and, in the end, for many old investors as well.
+The Souk Al-Manakh soon became the market for the new investors and, in the end, for many old investors as well.

+By 1979, the year Souk Al-Manakh was established, Kuwait already had a robust financial sector and more stocks than any other Gulf country.
+However, due to the crash that happened in 1977 and the followed strict regulations for enlisting and trading companies, some Kuwaiti businessmen went to founding companies in nearby Gulf countries and enlist them on this new non-official market.
+After a couple of years, this lucrative unregulated market attracted many investors and had 70 enlisted companies, including around 40 companies based in other Gulf countries.
+The next year, the market capitalization of all shares jumped in a few months from $5 billion to $100 billion.